1947–1958

 1971–1977

 A Pakistan International Airlines flight was sent to fetch Zulfikar Ali Bhutto from New York, who at that time was presenting Pakistan's case before the United Nations Security Council on the East Pakistan Crises.
 Bhutto returned home on 18 December 1971.
 On 20 December, he was taken to the President House in Rawalpindi where he took over two positions from Yahya Khan, one as President and the other as Chief Martial Law Administrator.
-Thus he was the first civilian Chief Martial Law Administrator of the Pakistan.
+Thus he was the first civilian Chief Martial Law Administrator of the Pakistan.1977–1999

 In 1977 a coup was staged by General Zia ul-Haq and the government was overthrown.
 This led to the hanging of Zulfikar Ali Bhutto after he was tried and proclaimed guilty of conspiracy of murdering a politician named Kasuri by Zia's handpicked judges.
 Zia ul-Haq reneged on his promise of holding elections within 90 days and ruled as a military dictator until his death in an air crash in 1988.
-General Mohammad Iqbal Khan served as a joint chief from 1980 to 1984 and was the Chief Martial Law Officer during that time.
+General Mohammad Iqbal Khan served as a joint chief from 1980 to 1984 and was the Chief Martial Law Officer during that time.In the mid-1970s the Pakistan Army was involved in fighting an uprising in Balochistan.
+Various Balochi factions, some with the oblique support of the USSR, wanted independence or at least greater provincial rights.
+The rebellion was put down on the behest of the Bhutto government but the Army suffered heavy casualties.
+After Bhutto was deposed, the province returned to normalcy under General Rahimuddin.

 1999–present

 In October 1999 after the Kargil War ended with unconditional withdrawal of the Pakistani forces from the Indian controlled peaks, the Pakistan Army for the fourth time, overthrew a democratically elected government which resulted in additional sanctions being placed against Pakistan, resulting in General Pervez Musharraf coming to power in a bloodless coup.
 However this time Prime Minister Nawaz Sharif sacked General Musharraf when he was on his way to Pakistan from Colombo.
 He dismissed the Army Chief and appointed General Ziauddin Butt as Army Chief when Musarraf's plane was in the air.
 That was not enough, the plane was not allowed to land at the Karachi Airport and barricaeds were erected on the run way.
 The Corps Commanders acted swiftly in whole Pakistan, particularly in Karachi and Islamabad.
 Brigadiar Muzaffar Usmani took control of the Karachi Airport and arrested the Inspector General of Sind Police Rana Maqbool Ahmed.
 Musharraf stepped down as President in August 2008.
-On July 30, 2009, the Pakistan Supreme Court ruled that General Musharraf's imposition of the Emergency Rule in 2007 was unconstitutional.[11]
+On July 30, 2009, the Pakistan Supreme Court ruled that General Musharraf's imposition of the Emergency Rule in 2007 was unconstitutional.[11]After the 9/11 attacks, Pakistan joined the US-led 'War on Terror' and helped the United States armed forces by severing ties with the Taliban and immediately deploying 72,000 troops along Pakistan's western border to capture or kill Taliban and al-Qaida militants fleeing from Afghanistan.

 On the north western front, Pakistan initially garrisoned its troops in military bases and forts in the tribal areas.
 In May 2004 clashes erupted between the Pakistani troops and al-Qaeda's and other militants joined by local rebels and pro-Taliban forces.
 However, the offensive was poorly coordinated and the Pakistani Army suffered heavy casualties as well public support for the attack quickly evaporated.
 After a 2 year conflict from 2004 till 2006, the Pakistani military negotiated a ceasefire with the tribesmen from the region in which they pledged to hunt down al-Qaeda members, stop the Talibanization of the region and stop attacks in Afghanistan and Pakistan.
 However, the militants did not hold up their end of the bargain and began to regroup and rebuild their strength from the previous 2 years of conflict.